 - Drizzle over scones and serve immediately.

 - If you are making these scones ahead skip the glaze until serving.
 Store cooled scones airtight at room temperature for several days; freeze for longer storage.
-To refresh, microwave individual scones very briefly; or place scones on a baking sheet, tent with aluminum foil, and reheat in a 350°F oven for 10 to 15 minutes, until heated through.
+To reheat; place scones on a baking sheet, tent with aluminum foil, and reheat in a 350°F oven for 10 to 15 minutes, until heated through.